telerik/xamarin-forms-docs/controls/barcode/barcode-getting-started.md

 * Add the Telerik UI for Xamarin Nuget packages following the instructions in [Telerik NuGet package server]({%slug telerik-nuget-server%}) topic.

-* Add the references to Telerik assemblies manually, check the list below with the required assemblies for **RadAccordion** component:
+* Add the references to Telerik assemblies manually, check the list below with the required assemblies for **RadBarcode** component:

 | Platform | Assemblies |
 | -------- | ---------- |